Vladivostok biennale

 The Vladivostok Biennale of Visual Arts is an international festival of contemporary and modern visual art, held every two years in Vladivostok, Russia.
-The first Biennale was held in April, 1998 in Vladivostok.
+The first Biennale was held in April 1998 in Vladivostok.
 Then there was presented theatre art only, but after that first Biennale there were made a decision to move beyond the theatre Biennale and turn it into Biennale of visual arts.
 The founder and organizer of the Vladivostok Biennale is Vladivostok city's administration of Primorsky Krai.
 An event is sought to rapprochement of Russian and Asia-Pacific region's culture.

 1998 Biennale

-The first Biennale was held in April, 1998 under the motto "From the world of theater - to the theater of peace" and gathered in Vladivostok more than 150 participants from Russia, Japan, USA, Korea, China, Germany, Vietnam, New Zealand.
+The first Biennale was held in April 1998 under the motto "From the world of theater - to the theater of peace" and gathered in Vladivostok more than 150 participants from Russia, Japan, USA, Korea, China, Germany, Vietnam, New Zealand.
 Their skills demonstrated 9 theaters from Japan and Russia.
 The result of the first Biennale in Vladivostok was foundation of the International Theatre Institute of Stanislavski, which included Japanese, Russian, American people.
-Then there was presented theatre art only, but after that first Biennale there were made a decision to move beyond the theatre Biennale and turn it into Biennale of visual arts.

 2000 Biennale

 Second Vladivostok Biennale of Visual Arts was held in 2000 under the theme "Creativity - the language of mutual understanding".
-It was devoted to the 140th anniversary of Vladivostok and the 140th anniversary of Chekhov.
-Biennale have gathered over 300 participants from Japan, South Korea, the United States and united theater and museum workers, folklore collectives, artists and architects.
+It was devoted to the 140th anniversary of Vladivostok and the 140th anniversary of the birth of Anton Chekhov.

-The museum program included competitions of exhibitions, which showed modern level of exposure work of museums and galleries, family albums contest, which were attended by individuals; competition of decorative and applied arts and workshops of traditional crafts and folk festival.